Government of France: Separation of powers

 Members of the French government cannot occupy any parliamentary office or position of occupational or trade leadership at the national level, any public employment, or any professional activity.
 These restrictions are in place to alleviate external pressure and influence on ministers, and to enable them to focus on their governmental work.
-Thus, a member of the National Assembly or the Senate who is appointed to the government must resign his or her seat in order to serve as a minister or as the prime minister.
+Thus, a member of the National Assembly or the Senate who is appointed to the government must resign their seat in order to serve as a minister or as the prime minister.
 Despite these restrictions, members of the government are allowed to keep local elected positions, such as those of city mayor or regional councilor.
 While the Constitution of the French Republic does not prohibit ministers from being the leader of a political party, it is customary that ministers should not occupy such a post.

 The government is responsible to the French Parliament.
 In particular, the government must assume responsibility for its actions before the National Assembly, and the National Assembly can dismiss the government with a motion of censure.
 The government cannot function during the tenure of acting (interim) president, as that position is granted either to the president of the Senate or the prime minister, compromising separation of powers.
 If the government decides to launch an armed operation with a duration of longer than four months, it must first consult parliament and request an authorization.
 The prime minister may convene parliament for extraordinary sessions, or add additional sitting days to the legislative calendar.